 Gold-standard experimental trials show that Persistence Plus is helping students stay in college and graduate.
 A study funded by the Institute of Education Sciences found that Persistence Plus support increased graduation rates among the most at-risk students by 6 percentage points.
 In another randomized study in collaboration with Jobs for the Future and three community colleges, Persistence Plus nudges increased spring-to-fall retention for STEM students by 10 percentage points.
 And Persistence Plus has shown the largest gains for students of color, online learners, and working adults returning to college.

 Do students like getting these messages?

 Yes!
-In focus groups and interviews, students overwhelmingly report finding the messages useful.
+In surveys and interviews, students overwhelmingly report finding the messages useful.
 In their words, the service “made me feel more like there was someone at school who maybe cares,” “was a good push that kept me motivated,” and “always prompts me to think about my goals.”

 What types of colleges and organizations does Persistence Plus partner with?

-We work with community colleges, four-year colleges, online institutions, and college access organizations, foundations, and workforce development partners to support tens of thousands of students.
-Some of our partners include University of Washington-Tacoma, Middlesex Community College, Johnson C. Smith University, and SEO Scholars.
+We work with community colleges, four-year colleges, online institutions, college access organizations, foundations, and workforce development partners to support tens of thousands of students.

 Are the messages students receive personalized?

 Yes.
-Students get nudges that are personalized for their college campus, their student profile, and the real-time responses they give about their experiences, goals, and challenges in college.
+Students get conversational nudges that are personalized for their college campus, their student profile, and the real-time responses they share about their experiences, goals, and challenges in college.
 Our intelligent software ensures that students receive the support they need at scale.

 What do faculty and staff need to do?

 Our partnerships provide the best of both worlds – a student experience personalized for students and their college, with minimal work required of faculty or staff.
-Prior to launch, we spend time getting to know you and your campus, and we’ll stay in touch to report on student engagement and impact.
+Prior to launch, we get to know you and your campus, and we’ll stay in touch to report on student engagement trends and impact.
 Faculty or staff do not need to text students or input grades or other student information.